benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 _"I have always insisted on having an open plan office.
 It makes things so much easier when you can simply get up and walk over to a colleague if you need to discuss something.
 Ideas flow a lot more freely..."_

-Don't you love the hip marketing speak?
-"Productivity Hacks"...
-I've noted that one in my diary for the next corporate dinner I'm invited to.
-Should definitely turn some heads!

 I agree!
 Unwanted distractions and careless ad-hoc interruptions are a sure-fire method of boosting productivity.
 Oh, unless he literally means to chop roughly and indiscriminately this ruining productivity?
 Hmm...

 <p>